bendominguez0111/nba-models/README.md

 # NBA / Python betting challenge
-This is the source code for an algorithm to allocate $1,000 towards NBA sports betting props.
+This is the source code for an NBA player prop model.
 Regular updates on my twitter account <a target="_blank" href="https://www.twitter.com/bendominguez011">@bendominguez011</a>

-A writeup for the reasoning behind each of these models will be located here.
+A writeup for the reasoning behind each of these models will be located here (eventually).

 ## File Structure